alsyundawy/XiaomiADBFastbootTools-Win32/README.md

-# Xiaomi ADB/Fastboot Tools (Win32)
+# Xiaomi ADB/Fastboot Tools (.NET)

-## This project has been abandoned and redeveloped in Java.
-The new project can be found [here](https://github.com/Saki-EU/XiaomiADBFastbootTools).
+## This project has been abandoned and redeveloped for the JVM.
+The new project can be found [here](https://github.com/Szaki/XiaomiADBFastbootTools).

 **Features:**